Mommie Dearest (film): Box office and marketing

-Roughly a month into release, Paramount realized the film was getting a reputation at the box office as an unintentional comedy and changed its advertising to reflect its new camp status, proclaiming, "Meet the biggest MOTHER of them all!"
+Less than a month into release, Paramount executives realized the film was getting a reputation at the box office as an unintentional comedy and changed its advertising to reflect its new camp status, using the quote "No wire hangers ...EVER!", a reference to the abuse sequences depicted in the film, and the tagline "The biggest mother of them all."
+The film's producers, among them Yablans, responded by suing Paramount for $10 million and a restraining order against the use of the advertisements.